minhkashyu/voting-app/README.md

 A Free Code Camp Dynamic Web Application Project.
 A Full Stack Javascript App using Node, Express, MongoDB, React and Passport.

+This is the client side for the App.
+The server side is located at https://github.com/minhkashyu/voting-app.

-You can run it at https://mks-voting-app.herokuapp.com/
+You can run the App at https://mks-voting-app.herokuapp.com/

 ## User Stories